 1 Definition

-The readiness in an extension data category for CMS.
+The readiness is an extension data category for CMS.
 It indicates the readiness of a document for submission to L10n processes or provides an estimate of when it will be ready for a particular process.

 This data category addresses various challenges:

-It makes more flexible and independent the interoperability connections (webservices, Restfull), providing relevant information whithin the content XML/XLIFF, independenlty of the conexion.
+It makes more flexible and independent the interoperability connections (webservices, Restfull), providing relevant information within the content XML/XLIFF, independently of the conection, e.g. between a content management system and a translation management system

-It makes possible to specify process requiered for systems that directly takes as input the HTML published content.
+It enables the extensible specification of the process required for systems that directly takes as input the published content.

 2 Implementation

-The Readiness data category can be expressed with global rules, or locally on an individual element.
-The information applies to the textual content of the element.
+The Readiness data category can be expressed with global rules, or locally on an individual element..
 There is no inheritance.
 The entity type follows inheritance rules.
 There is no default. (??)

+[id=’readiness’;local usage: yes; gloab,rulebased – yes; global adding of information=no; pointing to existing info = yes; default value= no; inheritance= same as provenance; examples=local and global]

 GLOBAL: The readinessRule element contains the following: